Intelligent GREEN Energy

 "Without smart meters, meeting our climate change targets will be slower, harder and more expensive" article from - smartenergygb.org/delta-ee-carbon-savings

 How Smart Meters are Deployed

-Smart meters can be deployed by utilities on a city-wide, statewide, or a regional basis.
+Smart meters can be deployed by utilities on a city-wide, statewide, or regional basis.
 Local governments, city municipalities, or state governments, along with private energy companies, can help promote the use of smart meters.
 The local/ state utility usually maintains smart meters and related infrastructure, and the utility often maintains customer relations/ accounts.

 However, third-party private energy companies (both associated with, and/ or independent from, the utility) can, and continue to do so more and more in the 21st century, take over some services.
-Often, private energy companies managing smart meters take over management of energy distribution and customer relation management services.
+Often, private energy companies managing smart meters take over management of energy distribution and customer relationship management services.

 Also gaining popularity are tools such as residential/ business building Energy Management monitoring systems and apps (systems for monitoring energy consumption in buildings, apps for tablets or smartphones) to regulate the efficiency of energy consumers' energy use; based on data from smart meters on energy customer's properties.

 Today, there are private energy companies that offer these services to customers throughout the United States.
 In these energy services, a customer signs a contract for a subscription of smart meter compatible equipment, smart meters, and smart appliances.

 Public utilities will often continue to maintain and manage the energy infrastructure; in the scenario where a third party private energy company provides energy distribution and energy management services.
 The customer account/ company customer relations for the energy customer can either continue to be managed by the utility, or the private energy company.
 This arrangement seeks to create public-private partnerships in the energy sector.